benjaspet/rayca-dash/README.md

-# raya-dash
+# rayca-dash
-A dashboard design for Raya Precision.
+A dashboard design for Rayca Precision.